 View Victorian America through the eyes and thoughts of one of its leading heroines.
 Watch as the infighting and elitism of the earliest suffrage women denigrating, castigating, and denouncing other passionate suffrage rights women delayed woman suffrage and equal legal standing for five decades.
 Learn wonderful anecdotes of the origins of products and phrases used today.
 Learn the story of The Reverend Henry Ward Beecher, the most popular man in America, who transformed Christianity from his father's Fire and Brimstone theology to one of a compassionate and loving Jesus, who will redeem all who turn to salvation with complete confession of their sins.
 The reverend's personal life did not imitate his lofty and popular theology of his weekly sermons at Plymouth Church.
 He was a notorious womanizer, often bedding, and sometimes impregnating the wives, sisters, and daughters of his most ardent backers and deacons of the church.

-Written in the first person from Victoria’s viewpoint, Neal Katz weaves a compelling page-turner story that cleverly unfolds history while providing a wonderfully entertaining ride.
-Neal has pledged one half of his proceeds to charities dedicated to the empowerment and sustainable economic improvement of women, especially single mothers.
+Written in the first person from Victoria's viewpoint, Neal Katz weaves a compelling page-turner story that cleverly unfolds history while providing a wonderfully entertaining ride.